AhmedBadary/AhmedBadary.github.io/content/dev/db/SQL.md

 7. **Joining Tables with Different Rows:**{: style="color: SteelBlue  "}{: .bodyContents9 #bodyContents97}
     :   To have all the rows whether they match up or not, use the ```OUTER JOIN``` statement.
+    :   > Outer Joins will concatenate a "NULL" value if a match isn't found.

 8. **Set-Operators and Logical-Operators Equivalence:**{: style="color: SteelBlue  "}{: .bodyContents9 #bodyContents98}
     :   * ```UNION``` $$\iff$$ ```OR```